Even with Y Combinator pedigree we initially struggled with fundraising. That was a blessing in disguise

-When my co-founder Bryan and I first launched Tovala— the first-ever smart oven paired subscription meal service—we had a lot of ideas and very little cash.
+When my co-founder Bryan and I first launched Tovala— the first-ever smart oven paired with a subscription meal service—we had a lot of ideas and very little cash.
 Although we’d won a business plan challenge at the University of Chicago Booth School of Business, we spent most of the summer and fall of 2015 with our boots on the ground, taking as many investor meetings as possible.
 No one wanted to be the first investor, which made raising initial capital a chicken-or-the-egg problem: we needed money to hire people and make progress, but we also needed to show progress to raise money.

 Even once we became a part of Y Combinator in early 2016, we still didn’t see an influx of venture capital as we faced challenges within the greater startup landscape and specific to our business.